Trip to Mount Rushmore National Memorial

 Visit Badlands National Park

-Badlands National Park is a stunning, although less popular national park.
-It’s worth seeing it.
-You can check our wildlife photos from Badlands in the winter scenery.
-Park is fabulous in summer and fall, and you can do many hikes during warmer months.
-The park is an hour and thirty minutes drive from Mount Rushmore so you can combine it during one road trip.
+The park is fabulous in summer and fall, and you can do many hikes during warmer months.
+The park is an hour and thirty-minute drive from Mount Rushmore, so you can combine it during one road trip.

 Visit Yellowstone National Park

 A trip to Mount Rushmore is often combined with visiting Yellowstone National Park.
-And it’s a perfect idea if you have more time for your road trip.
+This is a perfect idea if you have more time for your road trip.
 We did it as well.
 On March 1, 1872, Yellowstone became the first national park in the USA.
-And now we can enjoy the unique hydrothermal and geologic wonders.
-Yellowstone features canyons, alpine rivers, lush forests.
-But most of all, it’s famous for its hot springs and gushing geysers, including Old Faithful.
+We explored Yellowstone in winter, and it was an amazing adventure!

 It is a long journey of about 430 miles and 8 hours driving from Mount Rushmore to Yellowstone.
 But there are also interesting attractions along the way and, above all, beautiful views.